graphprotocol/graph-improvement-proposals/gips/0052-timeline-and-requirements-for-l2-rewards.md

 # Abstract

-This proposal presents a potential timeline to migrate 100% of indexing rewards to the L2 instance of The Graph.
+This proposal presents a potential timeline to start issuing 100% of indexing rewards on the L2 instance of The Graph.
 It proposes four steps with L2 rewards going from 5% to 25%, 50%, staying for 95% for some time, and finally 100%.
 It presents requirements and an estimated time for executing each step.

 # Motivation

-In several GIPs, we’ve presented various steps to migrate The Graph Network to Arbitrum One.
-Now that the L2 network has been deployed, and other important milestones have been met, it would be desirable to have a clear timeline and exit criteria for completing the migration by switching 100% of indexing rewards to L2.
+In several GIPs, we’ve presented various steps to scale The Graph Network by moving to Arbitrum One.
+Now that the L2 network has been deployed, and other important milestones have been met, it would be desirable to have a clear timeline and exit criteria for completing the move by switching 100% of indexing rewards to L2.

 # Prior Art